springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step2.md

 You can also check your [Docker Hub](https://hub.docker.com/) account to see the image published by pack.
 You should see the same digest there.

-You can also see the Paketo base and run images that were downloaded locally:
+You can also see the Paketo builder image that `pack` downloaded locally in order to carry out the build:

 ```
 docker images | grep paketo